- Testicular Cancer

-If you find an abnormal swelling in your testicle it is advisable to see your GP for further advice or examination.
-If he is unsure of the exact cause of the testicular swelling he will usually recommend an ultrasound scan of your scrotum and abdomen and refer you to a urologist for assessment.
-The ultrasound scan and referral will usually be made on an urgent basis meaning that you will be seen by a urologist possibly within a few days and no more than a few weeks.
+If a man finds an abnormal swelling in their testicle it is advisable to see their GP for further advice or examination.
+If a GP is unsure of the exact cause of the testicular swelling they will usually recommend an ultrasound scan of the scrotum and make a referral to a urologist for assessment.
+The ultrasound scan and referral will usually be made on an urgent basis meaning that men will be seen by a urologist possibly within a few days and no more than a few weeks.
 It does not necessarily mean that testicular cancer is present.

-If testicular cancer is identified or suspected, your doctor will want you to have some further tests to see if there has been any potential spread of the cancer to other parts of the body.
+If testicular cancer is identified or suspected, a urologist will want some further tests performed to see if there has been any potential spread of the cancer to other parts of the body.
 These tests may include some or all of the following:

 Yes believe it or not this is sometimes used to detect testicular cancer.
 A pregnancy test works by identifying BHCG.

 A CT scan is performed to check for any signs that the cancer has spread to the lungs or to the lymph glands in the abdomen.
 The CT scan takes a series of x-rays, which are fed into a computer to build up a three-dimensional picture of the inside the body.
 The scan takes from 10 to 30 minutes.
 A drink or injection of a dye that allows particular areas to be seen more clearly will be given.
 For a few minutes, this may cause a sensation of feeling hot all over.
 If someone is allergic to iodine or has asthma it may cause a more serious reaction to the injection, so it is important to let the doctor know beforehand.
 Men should be able to go home as soon as the scan is over.
 The scan is painless, but it will mean lying still for 10-20 minutes.
 Any scans that may be needed will be requested on a very urgent basis and will usually be performed within a few weeks of request.